 When we spent two weeks on the stunning island of Madeira, we knew that we had to at least tick a couple of walks and Madeira hiking trails off our list of top things to do on the island.

-It is no secret that Madeira is an incredibly beautiful island, blessed with naturally diverse beauty.
+It is no secret that Madeira is an incredibly beautiful island, and in my view, one of the best Islands in Europe to visit, blessed with naturally diverse beauty.
 Around every corner, and across every mountain you’ll find the ever-changing landscapes and views simply breathtaking.
 Outdoor lovers and hiking enthusiasts will especially fall in love with this stunning Portuguese island.

 This is why I have decided to create this Madeira hiking guide, to outline some of the best Madeira walks & hiking trails that you can explore when visiting the island.